Onurtaci/appointment-system-frontend/README.md

 VITE_ENABLE_MOCK_API=false
 ```

+## API Integration

+This frontend application integrates with the Appointment System Backend API.
+Make sure the backend is running on the configured URL before starting the frontend.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.